|

 in general?

-added many things to making music but it's still the song and the singer.
-It is very, very hard to break into the record business
+has added many things to making music but it's still the song and the singer.
+It is very, very hard to break into the record

-today because there are only a few major companies that control all the access.
-Also there are not as many original artists
+business today because there are only a few major companies that control all the access.
+Also there are not as many original

-around as there used to be.
-Many singers copy too closely to their idols and never manage to develop their own personal stamp.
+artists around as there used to be.
+Many singers copy too closely to their idols and never manage to develop their own personal

-truly talented and dedicated young people, I would think that the relative ease with which they can come up with a demo (or
+for truly talented and dedicated young people, I would think that the relative ease with which they can come up with a demo

-even a finished production) of their work would be very much to their advantage.
-After all, it would eliminate a lot of the
+(or even a finished production) of their work would be very much to their advantage.
+After all, it would eliminate a lot of

-guesswork on the part of the powers that be; the record company exec is able to hear an approximation of what the singer will
+the guesswork on the part of the powers that be; the record company exec is able to hear an approximation of what the singer

-sound like on a completed album.
-Unlike the 60's and 70's, when the only way you could demonstrate your talent was in person,
+will sound like on a completed album.
+Unlike the 60's and 70's, when the only way you could demonstrate your talent was in

-usually unaccompanied by anything other than a guitar or piano and your wits, or (hopefully) at a microphone in a recording
+person, usually unaccompanied by anything other than a guitar or piano and your wits, or (hopefully) at a microphone in a

-studio.
+recording studio.
 Plus, a producer can listen to quite a few demos in the time it would take to audition just one singer.
-Isn't it a

 RD: True, it's easier